 These names are somewhat arbitrary.
 It’s actually possible to have more than three levels of lower thirds information, but not very common.
 This is more a convention of video design than anything technical.

 What Is Non-Linear Editing?

 Non-linear editing is what makes use of lower thirds much easier than it used to be in the days of analog video.
-It refers to use of video content (or audio content) simultaneously rather than in sequence.
+It refers to the use of video content (or audio content) simultaneously rather than in sequence.
 Two video streams from two different sources, for example, can be merged into a single stream.

 Non-linear editing is sometimes referred to as “desktop video.”
 Like most things nowadays, it can be done on a desktop computer or a laptop computer without the need for expensive specialized equipment.
 It’s used to attach metadata to a video clip, sometimes automatically (time, date, location, name of the clip, and so on).
-The metadata, whether displayed or not, allows location of specific frames within a video for editing purposes.
+The metadata, whether displayed or not, allows the location of specific frames within a video for editing purposes.

 In addition to metadata, it’s easy to splice in and modify a lower-thirds banner with information for viewers using video editing software.

 Lower thirds are used in video because that location on the screen attracts less attention and is less distracting than if the same material were placed in the upper two-thirds of the visible screen.
 Normally, the eyes gravitate to the middle and upper parts of the screen, and that’s where the main focus of the video is ordinarily found.
 When the video shows a talking head, for example, the camera focuses on that person’s face, so that his eyes appear in the middle of the screen.
 Placing text with information in the lower third doesn’t distract from that focus, but the text is available when the eyes of the viewer drop down and see it.